wareya/DIY-Gaming-Mouse/Readme.md

 Cura will complain about certain pieces (like the shell bottom) not being "water tight", but it's wrong; the watertightness check doesn't handle multiple overlapping solids properly.
 The models will still slice correctly and without glitches.

 The thumb pieces must be rotated into the orientation where they do not need any supports.
-This means the small part of the thumb piece is facing up, ans the long part of the switch clamp section is on the bottom.
+This means the small part of the thumb piece is facing up, and the long part of the switch clamp section is on the bottom.

 The scroll wheel must be rotated so that the thick cylinder part is on the bottom and the thin pin part is on the top.
 It must be printed with supports; any type of support is fine.
 It should be printed at 100% speed or lower, not higher, until it gets to the pin, at which point you MUST reduce the printing speed as low as you can tolerate.
 On my printer, a Sovol SV06, I had to turn it down to 25% speed.
 If your printer doesn't allow you to change the speed mid-print, you have to print at the low speed for the entire print.
 This is important; you have to print it slowly, because otherwise, the pin will be misaligned with itself and the scroll wheel will be off-balance and hit the middle mouse button switch with different pressures depending on where it is in its spin cycle.